pens/eigenfish/README.md

 # Eigenfish
-Eigenfish is a Python 3 package for detecting fish in an images.
+Eigenfish is a Python 3 package for detecting fish in an image sequence.

-*Requires python3, scipy, numpy and scikit-learn. sphinx also required to build documentation.*
+## Requirements
+Requires *Python 3*.
+To install, run `pip3 install -r requirements.txt` from the root directory.

 ## Usage
+*For a detailed functional example, please see `example.py`.*
-*A full example script is available at example/example.py.*
+*Documentation is available at [docs/_build/html/index.html](docs/_build/html/index.html).*

-Eigenfish is used as follows:
+Eigenfish must be trained before it is able to classify an images as follows:
 ```
+import eigenfish

-ef = Eigenfish(image_shape)
+ef = eigenfish.Eigenfish(image_shape)
 ef.train(image_matrix, labels)
 result = ef.classify(unlabeled_image_matrix)
 ```